-It is a benign infection of spontaneous and painless resolution that lasts for months and occasionally up to two years.
+It is a mild infection of spontaneous and painless resolution that lasts for months and occasionally up to two years.

-It is common in young children, where injuries occur anywhere on the body, including the genitals, especially in the folds of the skin.
+It is common in young children, where injuries occur anywhere on the body, including the genitals, especially in the skin folds.

 Those patients with atopic dermatitis can also have disseminated molluscum.

-Molluscum contagiosum is an infection caused by the Molluscipoxvirus virus that is a member of the smallpox virus family (Poxviridae).
+Molluscum contagiosum is an infection caused by the Molluscipoxvirus virus, a member of the smallpox virus family (Poxviridae).

 This disease is transmitted due to direct contact with the skin of another infected person.